chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

 This guide details how to set up the load balancer configuration for Chef Automate and Chef Infra Server.

-## Primary Load Balancer
+## Load Balancer

-Assuming you have DNS configured for domain names for:
+Assuming you have DNS configured with domain names:
 - Chef Automate : chefautomate.example.com
 - Chef Infra Server : chefinfraserver.example.com